 If your electric appliances are made for 110 – 127 V (as is in the US, Canada, and most South American countries) you can use them in Palau.

 Manufacturers take small deviations (plus or minus 5%) into account.
 Be careful if you bring appliances from Japan (100 V).
 If the standard voltage in your country is 220 – 240 V (as is in the UK, Europe, Asia, Africa and Australia), you need a voltage converter in Palau.

 If you are not sure, check the label on the electric appliance.
 Some appliances do not need a converter.
 A label that says ‘INPUT: 100-240V, 50/60 Hz’ means, that this appliance can be used everywhere in the world.
 This is mostly true for the chargers of tablets/laptops, photo cameras, cell phones, toothbrushes, etc.

-Do you need Vaccinations when travelling to Palau?
+Do you need Vaccinations when traveling to Palau?

 Steps for Entry: Covid-19 Vaccination

-Travellers must submit proof of complete COVID-19 vaccination with the final dose administered at least 14 days prior to departure to Palau.
+All travelers must provide valid proof of full COVID-19 vaccination, with the final dose received at least 14 days prior to departure to Palau.

-When travelling to Palau, make sure you have the basic immunization against vaccines including measles-mumps-rubella (MMR) vaccine, diphtheria-tetanus-pertussis vaccine, varicella (chickenpox) vaccine, polio vaccine up to date.
+When traveling to Palau, make sure you have the basic immunization against vaccines including the measles-mumps-rubella (MMR) vaccine, diphtheria-tetanus-pertussis vaccine, varicella (chickenpox) vaccine, polio vaccine up to date.
 Vaccination against Hepatitis A and Typhoid is recommended.